MSuskiewicz/msuskiewicz.github.io/_pages/about.md

 At the CBM, I supervise the ERC Starting Grant project "SUMOwriteNread" dedicated to molecular mechanisms of a protein post-translational modification called SUMOylation.
 Additonally, together with Bertrand Castaing, I lead a research group, "Protein post-translational modifications and DNA repair: structure, functions, and dynamics".

+I'm affiliated with the ATIP-Avenir programme and Le Studium Loire Valley Institute for Advanced Studies.

 I live in France, but my roots trace back to Poland.
 I completed my scientific education and training mostly in the UK and Austria.
 Privately, I have a family, I'm a lay dominican, and I serve as an editor of a small Polish online cultural magazine, pismosuma.pl, which is published very irregularly.
 I like being with family and friends, reading, walking, and tea.